-Transmission mode means transferring of data between two devices.
-It is also known as communication mode.
+Transmission mode means transferring data between two devices.
+It is also known as a communication mode.
 Buses and networks are designed to allow communication to occur between individual devices that are interconnected.

 In Simplex mode, the communication is unidirectional, as on a one-way street.
 Only one of the two devices on a link can transmit, the other can only receive.
 The simplex mode can use the entire capacity of the channel to send data in one direction.

 Example: Keyboard and traditional monitors.
 The keyboard can only introduce input, the monitor can only give the output.